ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 Enjoy building your static site!

-[Deploy Jekyll to GitHub Pages with TailwindCSS]: {% link _posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action.md %}
+[Deploy Jekyll to GitHub Pages with TailwindCSS]: {% post_url 2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action %}